OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 If you have been reporting mean time to recovery, you'll confuse people if you just drop it.
 Instead, introduce new measurements alongside MTTR to familiarize people with the new concepts.
 You can demote the importance of MTTR in your dashboards by moving it further away from the "top left" of the dashboard.
 You can eventually remove it.

-The same process can help you normalize the process of changing metrics over time.
+The same process can help you normalize changing metrics over time.
 For example, if you expand from [DORA metrics](https://octopus.com/devops/metrics/dora-metrics/) to [the SPACE Framework](https://octopus.com/devops/metrics/space-framework/).

 ## Beyond the numbers

-Metrics are useful because they stop you fooling yourself with convincing narratives.
-Without numbers, it's possible to dismiss an incident as a one-off, when it is more frequent than you thought.
-Phrases such as "one-off" and "exceptional/edge case" should warn you of narrative fallacy.
+Metrics are useful because they stop you from fooling yourself with convincing narratives.
+Without numbers, you may dismiss an incident as a one-off when it is more frequent than you thought.
+Phrases like "one-off", "exceptional", or "edge case" should warn you of narrative fallacy.

 Despite the role numbers play, they can only tell you there is a problem, not how to solve it.
 You'll need to go beyond numbers and use incident retrospectives and reviews to work out how to improve incident management in your organization.

 The numbers don't drive continuous improvement.
 They remind you of reality so you can apply some human ingenuity and improve things each week, forever.
-Use the numbers to identify and remove bias and logical fallacy from your discussions, so you can deal with the reality before you.
+Use the numbers to identify and remove bias and logical fallacy from your discussions so that you can deal with the reality before you.

 You should run incident retrospectives soon after each incident before vital context is lost and the assembled team returns to their day jobs.